 The Company makes sales of products under various marketing and distribution agreements.
-The Company recognizes revenue from such sales in accordance with Financial Accounting Standards Board ("FASB") ASC Topic 606-10-55-37, "Principal versus Agent Considerations."
+The Company recognizes revenue from such sales in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 606-10-55-37, "Principal versus Agent Considerations."
 Management has evaluated the various indicators described under this guidance and has determined that such revenues should be considered on a gross reporting basis.
-The factors include the following, which led management to make such determination: (1) the title of the goods have been transferred to the Company and the Company assumes all general inventory risks; (2) the Company is responsible for fulfilling the promise to provide the specified good to customers; and (3) the Company has discretion in establishing the prices for the specific good.
+The factors which led management to make such determination include the following: (1) the title of the goods have been transferred to the Company and the Company assumes all general inventory risks; (2) the Company is responsible for fulfilling the promise to provide the specified good to customers; and (3) the Company has discretion in establishing the prices for the specific good.